InvoxiPlayGames/mc-queueproxy/README.md

 ## config.json values

 - **serverVersion** - A string declaring the Minecraft version for the server to run as. e.g. `"1.17.1"`
-- **enforceServerVersion** - Whether to kick players for using the wrong version.
-Recommended to keep this as `true` unless your game server has ProtocolSupport/ViaVersion.
+- **enforceServerVersion** - Whether to kick players for using the wrong version. ~~Recommended to keep this as `true` unless your game server has ProtocolSupport/ViaVersion.~~ Should always be `true`, for now.
 - **serverHost** - The IP address to run the proxy server under.
 Recommended to keep this as `"0.0.0.0"` unless you know what you're doing.
 - **serverPort** - The port to run the proxy server under. e.g. `25565`
 - **onlineMode** - Whether the server checks the user's session against Mojang to prove their username is legitimate. e.g. `true`